 Also, there are pre-payment penalties that are levied if thee personal loan account was to be closed before the end of the contracted tenure.
 This is called foreclosure charges.

-Foreclosure charges is not levied if the personal loan account is closed from the proceeds of a new loan account opened under the same scheme.
+Foreclosure charges is not levied if the personal loan account is closed from the proceeds of a new loan account

 A duly filled application form given by the bank to avail the loan (either offline or online).